-The Society for Theatre Research invites applications for awards from its research fund for the academic year 2016-2017.
-It is expected that a sum in the region of £5,000 will be available; this will include one or two awards of up to £1,000, named after generous benefactors to the Society, and a number of smaller awards, normally in the range £100-£500.
+For 2017, a sum in the region of £5,000 was available; this included one or two awards of up to £1,000, named after generous benefactors to the Society, and a number of smaller awards, normally in the range £100-£500.

 No restriction is imposed on the status or nationality of applicants, nor on the location of the proposed research.
 However, the topic must be substantially concerned with one or more of the history, historiography, art, and practice of the British theatre (including music-hall, opera, dance, and associated skills and crafts of performance).
 Exclusively textual, literary or aesthetic topics are not eligible, nor are applications for course fees unless for specific professional training in research techniques.
 The Awards are not given wholly or principally for general subsistence.

 In coming to a decision the Research Awards Sub-Committee of the Society will take into account the progress already made by the applicant, and the possible availability of other subvention.

 Applicants are required to give information under the following headings:

 PROJECT: a statement of the project for which the award is requested, and the stage of completion currently reached.